Fall booking opens upon the conclusion of Summer 2024

 Apple Cider Making

-Apples were consumed for sustenance; or were made into cider, vinegar, and brandy.
+Apples were consumed for sustenance; or were made into cider, vinegar, and hard cider.
 They were also made into preserves and apple butter.
 This class will focus on the growth cycle of apples and their journey to America.
-Students will get a scientific understanding of cross-pollination and of “grafting,” which is the technique of joining a piece of wood from a tree we wish to propagate to a rootstock.
+Students will get a scientific understanding of growing things, historic preservation methods and simple machines by observing the cider grinder and press in action.
 Also, everyone can try some fresh apple cider from Davis and Son Cidery!

 This art form originated in Native American culture.
 Corn husk dolls have to do with the Corn Spirit, which is one of the “three sisters” or “sustainers of life” – corn, beans, and squash.
 Come listen to the folk story about the Corn Spirit while making your own corn husk doll or angel to take home with you.